cxcod/Workload-Migration/About-this-Guide.md

 # About this Guide

-Use this guide to xxx
+Use this guide to migrate your workloads to Azure.

 The content in this guide is appropriate for use by (but not strictly limited to) individuals with the following areas of responsibility: